simphotonics/simulated_annealing/README.md

 As the temperature drops the search neighourhood is contracted and the solution converges to the global minimum.

----

-The [Boltzmann constant][Boltzmann] k<sub>B</sub> relates the system temperature with the kinetic energy of particles in a gas.
-In the context of SA, k<sub>B</sub> relates the system temperature with the probability of accepting a solution where &Delta;E > 0.
-The expression used to calculate P(&Delta;E > 0, T) ensures that the acceptance probability decreases with decreasing temperature.
-As such, the temperature is a parameter that controls the probability of up-hill moves.

-Most authors set k<sub>B</sub> = 1 and scale the temperature to control the solution acceptance probability.
-I find it more practical to use an independent temperature scale with the lowest value T<sub>end</sub>
-and calculate the system dependent constant k<sub>B</sub> (see section [Algorithm Tuning](#algorithm-tuning)).

 ## Usage
 To use this package include [`simulated_annealing`][simulated_annealing] as a `dependency` in your `pubspec.yaml` file.